zpipe07/front-end-coding-test/src/example1/example1.md

 # Test 1
+Click here to go to the rendered view of the first test: [Test 1](../example1.html)

 The files for this test live in the `example1` folder and contains the following assets:
 - `example1.js`: This is the custom JS file for this test.
 - `example1.md`: This is the guide you're reading right now.
 No need to edit this.